Meta Description Examples for Homepages, Blogs & Businesses

 Why it works:

-This is a great example of Dominoe’s tailoring their content and meta descriptions for people with the same goal of finding pizza to buy in their city or town.
+This is an excellent example of Domino’s tailoring its content and meta descriptions for people with the same goal of finding pizza to buy in their city or town.
 While some potential customers might search generically, ie pizza near me, others will search for pizza in their specific town.
-Domino’s does a great job providing specific pages and meta descriptions targeting those searches independently.
+Domino’s provides specific pages and meta descriptions to target those searches independently.

 Truncated meta descriptions

-Sometimes your meta description will get truncated by search engines.
-This can happen because your description is too long, or search engines are building a different meta description and grabbing different elements form the page.
+Sometimes, search engines truncate meta descriptions.
+This can happen because the description is too long or because search engines build a different meta-description and grab other elements from the page.

 Below are a few examples of things to consider when crafting the perfect meta description.
-While there is no bulletproof formula, oftentimes, good copywriting skills and attention to detail have the biggest impact on success.
+While there is no bulletproof formula, often, good copywriting skills and attention to detail have the most significant impact on success.

-If Google thinks it can give the user a better description of the page than Google might possibly pull together separate meta descriptions and titles than what you had intended.
-They are like a pitch that convince the user that the page is exactly what they’re looking for.
+If Google thinks it can give the user a better page description, it might pull together separate meta descriptions and titles than what you had intended.
+These are like pitches that convince the user that the page is precisely what they’re looking for.

 If we’ve detected that a particular result has one of the above issues with its title, we may try to generate an improved title from anchors, on-page text, or other sources.
 However, sometimes even pages with well-formulated, concise, descriptive titles will end up with different titles in our search results to better indicate their relevance to the query.
 There’s a simple reason for this: the title tag as specified by a webmaster is limited to being static, fixed regardless of the query.